Skip to main content

 ItemDescription

-- Click the cluster name to view detailed information
+- Click the name to view detailed cluster information

 StatusThe current status of the cluster

-- For node types, refer to Node types
+- For types, refer to Node types

 Cluster modeWhether cluster mode is enabled

-Auto backup retention periodThe retention period set for automatic backups in the cluster
+Auto backup retentionRetention period of automatic backups for the cluster

-- Newly created backups follow the updated retention period after changes
+- New backups follow updated retention settings

-- Hover to see the backup start time
+- Hover to see backup start time

-Number of shardsNumber of shards in the cluster
+Shard countNumber of shards in the cluster

-Number of nodesNumber of nodes created within the cluster
+Node countNumber of nodes in the cluster

-UptimeTime elapsed since the cluster was created
+UptimeTime since the cluster was created

-- Hover to see the creation date
+- Hover to view the cluster creation date

 View cluster information